 Instructions for Filing a Copyright Violation Complaint

 As an ISP, CCBill follows the procedures prescribed by the Digital Millennium Copyright Act (DMCA) for notification, takedown, and counter-notification.
-If you believe one of CCBill's Merchants has infringed on your copyrights, the Digital Millennium Copyright Act (17 U.S.C. § 512) outlines the specific procedures for notifying the infringing party.
+If you believe one of CCBill's Virtual Vendors has infringed on your copyrights, the Digital Millennium Copyright Act (17 U.S.C. § 512) outlines the specific procedures for notifying the infringing party.

 In accordance with the Digital Millennium Copyright Act, you must provide CCBill with ALL of the following required information before we can process your submission: